-- 3. procedures for curricular development, approval, implementation and change, including the use of learning outcomes and their assessment - 4. instructional methods and procedures (including the provision of support for engaged and active learning and the application of technology in the teaching/learning process) - 5. class-size analysis and student-instructor ratio - 6. procedures for the assessment and improvement of teaching effectiveness - 7. future plans and priorities regarding curricula and teaching effectiveness - 8. feedback from students and alumni - 9. retention of students - 10. success of graduates - 11. historical performance of the institution in providing learning and support to students (outcomes) new institutions should provide performance indicators and predictions of targets
+- 1. programs currently offered2 - 2. transferability of course credits to other educational institutions and historical performance of students after transfer - 3. procedures for curricular development, approval, implementation and change, including the use of learning outcomes and their assessment - 4. instructional methods and procedures (including the provision of support for engaged and active learning and the application of technology in the teaching/learning process) - 5. class-size analysis and student-instructor ratio - 6. procedures for the assessment and improvement of teaching effectiveness - 7. future plans and priorities regarding curricula and teaching effectiveness - 8. practices to build awareness among faculty and learners about threats to academic integrity (including plagiarism, misappropriation or failure to attribute intellectual property, collusion, copying, impersonation, contract cheating, and data fabrication and falsification) and policies to deal with breaches when they occur - 9. feedback from students and alumni - 10. retention of students - 11. success of graduates - 12. historical performance of the institution in providing learning and support to students (outcomes) new institutions should provide performance indicators and predictions of targets

-Requirements no. 6 and no. 7 revised December 2019
+Requirements no. 6 and no. 7 revised December 2019 Requirement no. 8 added December 2021

-Category 5: Academic Staff
+Category 5: Academic Staff Applicable Organizational Assessment Standards: